Travel to Machu Picchu: How to choose the best water bottle

 - Hikers on day hikes including the 1 Day Inca Trail need to provide containers and water for the full day.

-Can we buy reusable water bottles and in Cusco?
+Can we buy reusable water bottles in Cusco?

-- At this time, the ban on disposable water bottles is quite new.
-But it's only a matter of time until vendors will be offering an array of reusable bottles, and hopefully pouches.
+- At this time, the movement to avoid single use disposable water bottles is not prevalent.
+But it's only a matter of time until vendors in Peru will be offering an array of reusable bottles, and hopefully reuseable pouches.

 - BPA-free material, sturdy enough to stand up to long-term use